Kamari Doyle: Brighton & Hove Albion

 On 26 January 2024, he joined the youth academy of Premier League club Brighton & Hove Albion for an undisclosed fee.

 Loans

 On 16 August 2024, Doyle joined League One side Exeter City on a season-long loan deal.
 He registered his first senior goal on 31 August 2024, scoring directly from a free kick during a 2–0 away win against Bolton Wanderers.

 On 27 January 2025, Doyle was recalled from his loan at Exeter, and loaned to fellow League One club Crawley Town.
 He scored his first goal for the club on 11 February 2025 in a 3–1 victory against Stevenage.

 On 4 August 2025, Doyle joined League One side Reading on a season-long loan deal.

+On 1 September 2026, Doyle joined League One side Leicester City on a season-long loan deal.

 Style of play

 Considered a two-footed player, who can receive and pass with either foot as well as strike free-kicks with either foot, it has been reported that Doyle has been mentored to a degree by James Ward-Prowse at Southampton.
 He has played for Southampton, England U-20s, Exeter City (on loan), and Crawley Town (on loan) in a wide range of central and attacking midfield positions, including the number 10 role.